trevnorris/1pn_no_g/PROJECT.md

 ### Q1: Sign convention for forces
 - **Decision**: Use theoretical exact values, prioritize accuracy
-- Factor 4/3 is validated to 4×10⁻⁴, use exact theory
+- Control-surface lemma validated numerically to 4×10⁻⁴, use analytic formula

 ### Q2: Output format
 - **Decision**: Start with table output for debugging